jullienl/HPE-COM-baremetal/readme.md

   > **Note**: The installation source URL which points to the extracted contents of the DVD ISO image is defined by the variable `<OS>_repo_url` in `<OS>_vars.yml` in the `vars` folder.

-  > **Note**: To reduce the process of creating Red Hat (and community Enterprise Linux: CentOS, Alma Linux, Rocky Linux) customized ISO images, this projet uses BOOT ISO images (~700MB) instead of traditional DVD ISOs (~8GB).
+  > **Note**: To reduce the process of creating Red Hat (and community Enterprise Linux: CentOS, Alma Linux, Rocky Linux) customized ISO images, this project uses BOOT ISO images (~700MB) instead of traditional DVD ISOs (~8GB).
 The BOOT ISO does not contain any installable packages.
 It is therefore necessary to set up an installation source that stores a copy of the DVD ISO image contents, so that the BOOT ISO image installer can access the software packages and start the installation.

   > **Note**: To learn how to prepare an installation source using HTTP/HTTPS, see [Creating an installation source using HTTP or HTTPS](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/performing_a_standard_rhel_8_installation/prepare-installation-source_installing-rhel#creating-an-installation-source-on-http_prepare-installation-source)